The Federal Government will Become America's Model Employer for the 21st Century.

-The HR LOB conducted the first cycle of the Provider Assessments for the Federal HR shared service centers and payroll providers from February 2010 to September 2011.
-At the conclusion of each assessment, the provider was issued a report with the results of the assessment.
-The Cycle One Provider Assessment reports are available for download via the links below.
+The HR LOB conducted the first cycle* of the Provider Assessment for the Federal HR and payroll shared service providers from February 2010 to September 2011.
+At the conclusion of each assessment, each provider was issued a report containing the results of the assessment.
+The public versions of the Cycle One Provider Assessment reports are available for download via the links below.

 * The 2010 - 2011 Provider Assessment collected data differently than the assessments conducted in 2013 and afterwards.
 The 2013 and subsequent assessments included customer satisfaction measures and were distributed to a broader sample of respondents.
 As a result, the 2010 - 2011 results are not reported with the results of the 2013 and subsequent assessments.
 Please refer to the “Overall Results” and “Business Category Results” tabs to see the results of recently conducted assessments.

 ** In the 2013 Provider Assessment the Department of the Treasury Bureau of the Public Debt – Administrative Resource Center (BPD – ARC) was included with the Department of the Treasury HR Connect in an overall evaluation of the Department of the Treasury’s Treasury Shared Service Center (TSSC).

 *** During the 2010 - 2011 Provider Assessment the Defense Civilian Personnel Advisory Service (DCPAS) was named the Civilian Personnel Management Service (CPMS) and the Interior Business Center (IBC) was named the National Business Center (NBC).